beachfront/beachfront-io-javascript-SDK/README.md

 * `poster` - (optional) video thumb url.

 ### AdStart ###
-In case if video can't be autoplayed or autoplay is false, it's possible to start ad video play with this method
+In case the video can't be autoplayed or autoplay is false, it's possible to start playing the ad video with this method
 ```html
 bfio_ad.AdStart();
 ```
 ### AdRemove ###
 Cleanup div container content.
-Usually div container content removed automatically.
+Usually div container content is removed automatically.

 ```html
 bfio_ad.AdRemove();